bryntum/siesta/README.md

 Connect
 =======

-We welcome all feedback.
-Please tell us what works well in Siesta, what causes trouble and what any other features you would like to see implemented.
+We welcome all feedback - please tell us what works well in Siesta, what causes trouble and what any other features you would like to see implemented.

 Please report any found bugs in the [issues tracker](https://github.com/bryntum/siesta/issues)